Engee documentation

 Description

 Block Barker Code Generator generates a Barker sequence.
-The short length and minimal side lobes of the autocorrelation function allow Barker sequences to be used for frame synchronisation in communication systems.
+The short length and minimal level of the side lobes of the autocorrelation function make it possible to use Barker sequences for frame synchronization in communication systems.

 Ports